How to Start an RV Park

 • Seasonality: What different pricing can you offer during high and low seasons?
 Or, are there times of year you may need to close down for weather?

-2. Structure your RV Business
+2. Structure your RV business

-Starting an LLC can be a solid business foundation.
-While it will have some setup work, initial filing fees, and annual fees, it’s less complicated and less costly to set up than a corporation.
 You can also have more flexibility in how you structure and run the company, and an operating agreement can guide partners and managers about day-to-day operations.
 Plus, if down the road you decide a different structure is better for the business, you can convert an LLC to a corporation.

-3. Determine your RV Business Costs
+5. Determine your RV business costs

-Purchasing real estate, excavation, construction, landscaping, zoning, utility installation, and inspection are just a few of the costs you’ll factor into your business plan and financing.
+Real estate, excavation, construction, landscaping, zoning, utility installation, and inspection are just a few of the costs you’ll factor into your business plan and financing.
+To give you an idea, franchises such as KOA break down their requirements for franchisees.
+While the specifics of your RV park will vary, it’s still a good idea to take a look at this general list.

 • Minimum liquid assets of $500,000